btccom/btcpool-ABANDONED/INSTALL.md

        	Topic: RskSolvedShare	Partition: 0	Leader: 1	Replicas: 1	Isr: 1
 ```

-Before you start btcpool's services, you need to stetup MySQL database and bitcoind/namecoind (if enable merged mining).
+Before starting btcpool's services, MySQL database and bitcoind needs to be setup.
+Also start Rsk node or namecoind if merged mining for any of those chains.

 Init MySQL database tables.